KomunikacjaTechnicznaVistula/morris-mini/docs/technical-information.md

 ---

 # Technical Information
+{: .no_toc}

 Technical information includes the dimensions of the vehicle and specifications of its components.

+### Table of contents
+{: .no_toc}

+1. TOC
+{:toc}

 ## Dimensions

 It is important to understand the dimensions of the vehicle including height and towing weight so that you are aware of the limitations when driving.

 | Component | Details (metric) |
 |:----------|:-----------------|